Home » Recipes » Dessert

 • Drop the topping by spoonfuls on top of the baked apples, in 8 or 9 round blobs.

-• Sprinkle the topping evenly with the sparkling sugar.
+• If desired sprinkle the topping evenly with the sparkling sugar.

 • Bake for 25 more minutes, until the topping is golden brown.